ooleel/python_projects/README.md

 <sub>codecademy_projects</sub>

-This repository contains some of the projects I did and found interesting while I was learning Python on the **codecademy** platform.
+This repository contains some of the projects I did and found interesting while I was learning Python on the **codecademy** platform, but also other projects. :)